-Status as a licensed registered nurse; evidence of current licensure as a registered nurse in the State of California is mandatory at the time of program entry.
+Status as a licensed registered nurse; evidence of current licensure as a registered nurse in the US or in your home country.

 A graduate-level nursing research course with content equivalent to Nursing 204.
 Accelerated pathway applicants must have completed an undergraduate level research course.

 Three letters of reference affirming the applicant's potential for scholarly, investigative and creative endeavors in nursing.

 Test of English as a Foreign Language (TOEFL) with minimum score of 87 on the Internet-based test, 220 on the computer-based test or 560 on paper-based test, or the International English Language Testing System (IELTS) with overall band score of 7 for International applicants from countries with a native language other than English.